 This section documents all changes and bug fixes that have been applied in MySQL Cluster Manager 1.3.1 since the release of MySQL Cluster Manager version 1.3.0.

 Important Change; Client: Added the

-VARIABLES output and issuing of most
+SHOW VARIABLESoutput and issuing of most

 setcommands needed to prepare a cluster for import.

 This command also supports a

 -y) for testing purposes.

 You should note that any nonstandard ports used by ndb_mgmd or mysqld processes in the existing MySQL Cluster must be configured manually (using